DionneMaguire/dionnes_wines/README.md

 ## Deployment, forking and making a clone

+### Deployment

+- I created a new repository in github called dionnes_wines
+- I created a workspace using code institute template
+- I installed django 3.2 using pip3 install django==3.2
+- I created a project called dionnes_wines
+- create a .gitignore file
+- I ran initial migrations
+- I created a superuser
+- I installed django-allauth
+- my development database is sqlite3
+- Need to freeze requirements - pip3 freeze > requirements.txt
+- Need to create the different apps within project - python3 manage.py startapp nameapp
+- need to add the apps in settings.py
+- create the models, make migrations and then migrate them

+- create an app on heroku called dionnes-wines
+- create an external database on ElephantSQL
+- in heroku config vars set up the database_url
+- need to install dj_database_url and psycopg2 in gitpod
+- freeze requirements
+- import dj_database_url at top of settings.py file. comment out connection to sqlite3 and connect to the elephantsql database
+- run show migrations to confirm connected to elephantsql db
+- migrate db models
+- load in the fixtures
+- create a superuser for new database
+- check in elephantsql that all your fixtures are loaded
+- need to install gunicorn, freeze requirements
+- need to add the hostname of heroku app to allowed_hosts in settings.py
+- git push all changes
+- git push heroku main to deploy to heroku
+- In heroku app, go to deploy tab and connect to github, search for my repository and connect
+- can enable automatic deploys, so everytime we push to github my code will automatically deploy to heroku
+- set up secret_key and stripe key in heroku config vars
+- set up aws s3 cloud based storage for my static files and images
+- to connect django to aws we need to install boto3 and django-storages freeze requirements
+- add aws settings to settings.py
+- add aws keys in heroku config vars
+- static files will now be collected into a static folder in my s3 bucket
+- add our media files to aws s3 bucket
+- need to confirm the email of the superuser in admin so that they can log in

+### Making a local clone

+- log in to github and locate the github repository
+- under the repository name, click 'clone or download'
+- to clone the repository using HTTPS, under 'clone with HTTPS', copy the link
+- open commandline inteface on your computer
+- change the current working directory to the location where you want the cloned directory to be made
+- type git clone, and then paste the url you copied above
+- press enter. your clone will be created

+### Forking the github repository

+By forking the GitHub Repository you will be able to make a copy of the original repository on your own GitHub account allowing you to view and/or make changes without affecting the original repository by using the following steps:

+- Log in to GitHub and locate the GitHub Repository.
+- At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.
+- You should now have a copy of the original repository in your GitHub account.

 I have included a env.sample file to show what keys etc are required for this project.

 ## Web Marketing